-HANA was one of the most prominent and deceptive marketing and sales campaigns in the history of enterprise software, and it began in 2011-12 and increased in promotion all the way up until probably late 2017 or early 2018, when we finally called out the end of the reign of HANA as the primary marketing tentpole of SAP in the article HANA’s Time in the Sun Has Finally Come to an End.
+HANA was one of the most prominent and deceptive marketing and sales campaigns in the history of enterprise software.
+It began in 2011-12 and increased in the promotion up until probably late 2017 or early 2018 when we finally called out the end of the reign of HANA as the primary marketing tentpole of SAP in the article HANA’s Time in the Sun Has Finally Come to an End.

 we predicted that SAP had to do something with HANA.
 And that HANA is impossible to make meet SAP’s promises for it.
 And that HANA is just not making much progress in improving as a database.
 One solution that would both make the Teradata lawsuit disappear and cover up for what would be a jettisoning of HANA is through SAP acquiring Teradata.

 The lawsuit claims that Teradata’s business has suffered from SAP’s anticompetitive activities.
-However, Teradata is also being squeezed by what is widely considered poor management and a change in the database market which has opened up more options to customers, one of these being cloud-based data warehouses.
+However, Teradata is also being squeezed by what is widely considered poor management and a change in the database market, which has opened up more options to customers, one of these being cloud-based data warehouses.
 Teradata does have a good chance of winning at least part of its lawsuit, but as SAP would appeal, it would be years until Teradata would win a final judgment.
 And Teradata may not be in the position or have the interest to wait.
-While Teradata’s victory would be a victory of the overall enterprise software market, no other software firms are pitching into “help” Teradata with the lawsuit.
-This is exactly why the regulation of markets is so important because single companies should not have to sue other companies because anti-trust law is being broken.
-However, antitrust laws were barely enforced under the Obama Administration, and they certainly will not be enforced under the Trump Administration which actively supports the predation of larger companies on smaller companies.
+While Teradata’s victory would be a victory of the overall enterprise software market, no other software firms are pitching in to “help” Teradata with the lawsuit.
+This is precisely why the regulation of markets is so essential because single companies should not have to sue other companies.
+After all, antitrust law is being broken.
+However, antitrust laws were barely enforced under the Obama Administration, and they indeed will not be implemented under the Trump Administration, which actively supports the predation of larger companies on smaller companies.